steviegt6/fable/README.md

 A fork of Fabric Loader based on QuiltMC's Quilt Loader fork.

 Fable is a compatibility-focused fork working to ensure all Fabric mods function on Quilt as expected.
-In order to achieve this, Fable provides a convenient API for tweaking classes as they're loaded based on Knot.
+In order to achieve this, Fable provides Fabric Launcher polyfills and a convenient API for tweaking classes as they're loaded based on Knot.

 ## License